uoguelph-mlrg/Theano-MPI/README.md

   - 3) execute your ./run.sh.

 ## Note

-Preprocessed data (1000 catagory, 128 batchsize) is located at /work/mahe6562/prepdata/.

-Make sure you have access to the data.

 To get the best running speed performance, the memory cache may need to be cleaned before running.